 Ed Wilkens, Ed.D

-Ed is currently a Vice-President and Development Director for the Stern Center for Language and Learning.
+Ed is currently a Special Projects Advisor for the Stern Center for Language and Learning.
 Previously he spent 19 years as a public school principal in Vermont serving students from preK-12.
 Ed also worked for the US Department of Education for six years providing technical assistance and policy consultation relating to special and general education.
 He began his career as a high school English teacher in Vermont.
 Ed and his wife Jill live in Charlotte, happily half-way between their two daughters’ families in Bomoseen and Shelburne.